Muhammad-Fiqri/USB-Livecoding-2024-Training/README.md

-next goal: find way to find smaller way of giving change
+next goal: find way to tidy up the output to the way it wanted